 Online Predictive Advertising

 Electing Out of Online Predictive Advertising.
-If you do not want to have your

-    Personal Information used as described in this Section VII, change your Cookie

-    settings as described in Section IV.B.4 above.
-Please note that even if you

-    disable Cookies, you may still receive online predictive advertising.
-Disabling

-    Cookies means that the advertisements you do receive will not be based on your

-    likes or preferences.
+If you do not want to have your Personal Information used as described in this section, change your Cookie settings as described above.
+Please note that even if you disable Cookies, you may still receive online predictive advertising.
+Disabling Cookies means that the advertisements you do receive will not be based on your likes or preferences.

 Children and Data Collection

 IPC will not knowingly allow anyone under thirteen (13) years of age to provide IPC with any Personal Information.
 Children under thirteen (13) years of age are required to obtain the express permission of a parent or guardian before submitting any Personal Information about themselves to the Websites.
 If a child under thirteen (13) years of age has provided IPC with Personal Information without the consent of a parent or guardian, the parent or guardian of that child should contact IPC’s Privacy Officer as set forth below.
 IPC will use commercially reasonable efforts to promptly delete such child’s Personal Information from its servers.